Mulholland Falls

 Mulholland Falls is a 1996 American neo-noir crime thriller film directed by Lee Tamahori, written by Pete Dexter, and starring an ensemble cast featuring Nick Nolte, Jennifer Connelly, Chazz Palminteri, Michael Madsen, Chris Penn, Melanie Griffith, Andrew McCarthy, Treat Williams, and John Malkovich.

 Nolte plays the head of an elite group of four Los Angeles Police Department detectives (based on the real life LAPD Gangster Squad) who are known for stopping at nothing, including outright murder, to maintain control of their jurisdiction, with the tacit approval of the police chief (Bruce Dern).

+Mulholland Falls was released by MGM/UA Distribution Co. on April 26, 1996 in the United States, with Largo Entertainment releasing in other territories.
+The film received mixed to negative reviews from critics and was a box office bomb, grossing $11.5 million against a $40 million budget.

 Plot

-In the early 1950s, a four-man squad of LAPD detectives, frustrated with the rules and weaknesses of the legal system stopping them from more aggressively battling crime, commit an extrajudicial execution when they toss Jack Flynn, a powerful gangster from Chicago, off a cliff on Mulholland Drive, nicknamed "Mulholland Falls" for all the criminals they have thrown to their deaths.
+In the early 1950s, a four-man squad of LAPD detectives, frustrated with the rules and weaknesses of the legal system stopping them from more aggressively battling crime, toss Jack Flynn, a powerful gangster from Chicago, off a cliff on Mulholland Drive, nicknamed "Mulholland Falls" for all the criminals they have thrown to their deaths.

 The squad leader, Lieutenant Maxwell Hoover, and his partners Ellery Coolidge, Eddie Hall, and Arthur Relyea are brought in to investigate the suspicious death of a young woman whose body was found at a construction site.
 An examination reveals that every bone in her body is broken and the coroner comments that she looks as though she "jumped off a cliff" even though there are no cliffs nearby.
 The woman turns out to be someone Hoover knew very well: a prostitute named Allison Pond.
-The detectives receive a film of Allison having sex in a motel room, taken by a camera hidden behind a two-way mirror.
+The detectives receive a film of Allison having sex in her apartment, taken by a camera hidden behind a two-way mirror.
 Allison's friend, Jimmy Fields, admits that he made numerous such films, including one with Hoover in it.
 Fields is subsequently murdered while being guarded by Hall and Relyea.

 Radioactive glass is found in Allison's foot, which leads the detectives to the Nevada Test Site, where they are quickly caught by base security.
 Their superior, Col. Fitzgerald, threatens to have the squad arrested and prosecuted for trespassing on a secret government facility, but the team is able to escape their predicament when the man in the film is identified as the civilian commander of the base, retired Gen. Thomas Timms.
 Timms, the head of the Atomic Energy Commission, confirms that he slept with Pond, but has an alibi for the day of her death.
 An FBI agent visits the LAPD and personally asks the chief to stop the investigation; when his request is denied, Hoover's house is ransacked by federal agents with a search warrant, who fail to recover the film.
-Hoover brutally assaults the FBI agent, after which another film is delivered to his wife Kate, showing her husband and Allison having sex in the motel.
+Hoover brutally assaults the FBI agent, after which another film is delivered to his wife Kate, showing her husband and Allison having sex in her apartment.